OSGeo/PROJ/docs/source/usage/projections.rst

 A prime meridian may be declared indicating the offset between the prime meridian of the declared coordinate system and that of greenwich.
-A prime meridian is clared using the "pm" parameter, and may be assigned a symbolic name, or the longitude of the alternative prime meridian relative to greenwich.
+A prime meridian is declared using the "pm" parameter, and may be assigned a symbolic name, or the longitude of the alternative prime meridian relative to greenwich.

 Currently prime meridian declarations are only utilized by the